 Correctional facilities shall have a written policy, procedure, and practice covering the use, issuance, storage, training, daily inventory, and maintenance of security equipment, weapons, and firearms.
 The policy and procedure may not permit firearms in the secure areas of the correctional facility.

-SWMCCC policy 2103, procedure and practice are in compliance with the standard.
+BCCC policies 204, 205, and procedures demonstrate compliance with the standard.

 Standard 107 Grade Four Requirements

 Compliant: N/A

 Grade four correctional facilities: